2magpies/ga-seir-project-1/README.md

 The trivia option appealed to me because it is very similar to a social app I designed for a class project when I was studying Human-Computer Interaction (HCI) at Iowa State.
 The app (theBridge) uses contemporary trivia (events from 40 - 70 years ago) to help senior adults connect with each other.
 I am hopeful that the code I create for the SEIR Project 1 trivia game will give me ideas, maybe even actual code snippets, to use if when I am ready to build theBridge.

-The surfing trivia idea came to me while I was going through photos from my holidays the previous week.
+The **surfing** trivia idea came to me while I was going through photos from my holidays the previous week.
 I had the opportunity over winter break to drive down the Pacific Coast Highway in California where I took beach photos, many of which included surfers.
 I'm an island girl that has not surfed in years.
 So, the subject is a nostalgic one for me.
 I get to _hang loose_ while I code.

 #### Getting Started

-I created a Trello board for the project to capture tasks, requirements, deliverables, **user stories**, and to track my progress. ..
+I created a Trello board for the project to capture tasks, requirements, deliverables, **user stories**, and to track my progress.
 ![GA SEIR 129 Project 1 Trello Board](/images/trello_board.png)

 #### Mockups